-As a part of Student Registration, you complete Part 2 of the Health Information form, which asks about Dietary Restrictions, Allergies, and Disability Accommodations.
+As a part of Student Registration, you complete Part 2 of the Wellbeing and Accessibility Planning form, which asks about Dietary Restrictions, Allergies, and Disability Accommodations.
 The information is private and shared only as relevant to your well-being.
 After reviewing the form, DIS staff will contact you to prompt a dialogue and explore options.

 In most cases, submitting your accommodation request through the form allows plenty of time for you and DIS to dialogue about options.
 However, if you have a more extensive need for accommodations, you are encouraged to reach out to begin this dialogue as soon as possible.
 See more information in the section on roles below.